Faraaz-Beyabani/NU-recipe-transform/README.md

 Make it non-vegetarian replaces meat substitutes with meats, unless it can't find any, at which point it adds bacon bits to the recipe.

-Make it healthier and unhealthier reduce and increase (respectively) the amount of sugar, cream, powder, paste, oil, and other typically 'fatty' or unhealthy ingredients.
+Make it healthier and unhealthier reduce and increase (respectively) the amount of sugar, cream, powder, paste, oil, and other typically 'fatty' or unhealthy ingredients by a factor of 2.

 Make it Japanese substitutes certain fruits, seasonings, and sauces with their Japanese variants (yuzu, mikan, rice vinegar, etc.).